udexon/Phoom/R3ML_Jitsi_Phoom.md

 # R3ML Jitsi Phoom: 50 Years of Computer Programming

-The screenshots (Figure 1 and figure 2) below comprise practices in computer programming than span over half a century, from the Forth programming language in 1968, to the latest React Redux Jitsi Meet video conferencing app written in JavaScript.
+The screenshots (figure 1 and figure 2) below comprise practices in computer programming than span over half a century, from the Forth programming language in 1968, to the latest React Redux Jitsi Meet video conferencing app written in JavaScript.

 - Figure 1